firebase/quickstart-ios/authentication/README.md

 1. Visit the [Firebase Console](https://console.firebase.google.com) and create a new app.
 2. Add an iOS app to the project.
 Make sure the `Bundle Identifier` you set for this iOS App matches that of the one in this quickstart.
 3. Download the `GoogleService-Info.plist` when prompted.
 4. Drag the downloaded `GoogleService-Info.plist` into the opened quickstart app.
 In Xcode, you can also add this file to the project by going to `File`-> `Add Files to 'AuthenticationExample'` and selecting the downloaded `.plist` file.
+Be sure to add the `.plist` file to the app's main target.
 5. At this point, you can build and run the quickstart! 🎉